-109. In terms of section 25 (3) of the Further Education and Training Colleges Act, public FET Colleges are required to produce annual financial reports, and to comply with any reasonable additional reporting requirement established by the MEC.
-Moreover, section 42 of the Act requires the Director-General of the DoE to produce an annual report on the quality of further education and training in the country.
-This would include both Public and Private FET Colleges which have been respectively declared or registered in terms of Act 16 of 2006.
-The DoE must ensure that the core national set of service delivery indicators and reporting requirements developed with National Treasury in terms of the Public Finance Management Act, and partly applicable to the FET College sector, are applied at the province and college level in order to advance an integrated quality monitoring system embracing financial and non-financial data.
+In terms of section 25 (3) of the [Further Education and Training Colleges] CET Act, public [FET] TVET Colleges are required to produce annual financial reports, and to comply with any reasonable additional reporting requirement established by the [MEC] Minister.
+Moreover, section 42 of the Act requires the Director-General of the [DoE] DHET to produce an annual report on the quality of [Further Education and Training] Technical and Vocational Education and Training in the country.
+This would include both Public and Private [FET] TVET Colleges which have been respectively declared or registered in terms of Act 16 of 2006,.
+The [DoE] DHET must ensure that the core national set of service delivery indicators and reporting requirements developed with National Treasury in terms of the Public Finance Management Act, and partly applicable to the [FET] TVET College sector, are applied at the [province and] college level in order to advance an integrated quality monitoring system embracing financial and non-financial data.